Shopify/polaris/stylelint-polaris/README.md

 + --osui_animation-name-drag-handle-pulse: osui_drag-handle-pulse;
 ```

 Flags use of custom properties with the Polaris `--p` prefix that are not valid tokens.
+All tokens can be found in the [tokens](https://polaris.shopify.com/tokens/colors) section of the Polaris style guide.

 ```diff
 /* Don't */